eugene-manuilov/cfpack/README.md

 ## Contribute

 Want to help or have a suggestion?
-Open a [new ticket](https://github.com/eugene-manuilov/cfpack/issues/new) and we can discuss it or submit pull request.
+Open a [new ticket](https://github.com/eugene-manuilov/cfpack/issues/new) and we can discuss it or submit a pull request.

 ## LICENSE